Metal credit cards in the UK

 Curve Metal comes at £14.99 per month, or £150 if paid annually with a broad range of benefits.

-The new metal cards offer a host of exclusive benefits.
+The new metal cards, available in the UK for the moment, offer a host of exclusive benefits.

 fee-free spending abroad; and get